rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 # RSK regtest (Local node)

-When we develop a project using Truffle Framework, we need a blockchain running locally, it is better for development, library reference and run tests.
-We'll connect to the RSK network via a local node.
+When we develop a project using Truffle Framework, we need a blockchain node running locally.
+This is better for development, and running tests.
+We'll connect to the RSK network via this local node.

 There are several ways to set up a RSK local node.
 Here, we will download a JAR file and run it using the Java SDK that has been installed.